It's About Time (Julie Reeves album)

-It's About Time is the lone studio record by Julie Reeves, released in 1999 on Virgin Records.
+It's About Time is the only studio album by American country music artist Julie Reeves, released in 1999 on Virgin Records.
 "Trouble Is a Woman", "What I Need" and "It's About Time" all charted on Billboard's Hot Country Songs.
 The album peaked at No. 70 on Billboard's Top Country Albums on April 7, 2000.
 Reeves was nomination for New Female Vocalist of the Year by the Academy of Country Music Awards in 2000.